teburd/electromatic/content/zephyr_rtio.md

 Changing the state of the device left a lot of confusion about the ringbuffer.
 At what point in the ringbuffer for example was the device in state 1 rather than say state 2, where state 1 had 2 8 bit values and state 2 has 4 16 bit signed values and a timestamp?
-It also left my wondering how it would ever be possible to set even a simple attribute like sample rate when that sample rate is often times dependent on several other configuration options.
+It also left me wondering how it would ever be possible to set even a simple attribute like sample rate when that sample rate is often times dependent on several other configuration options.
 Filter options, power mode options, fifo